MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-Python-Tools-For-Windows.md

+---
+title:   Setup CNTK Python Tools For Windows
+author:    chrisbasoglu
+date:    03/31/2017
+ms.author:   cbasoglu
+ms.date:   03/31/2017
+ms.custom:   cognitive-toolkit
+ms.topic:   get-started-article
+ms.service:  Cognitive-services
+ms.devlang:   python
+---

+# Setup CNTK Python Tools For Windows

 If you want to use Python Tools for Visual Studio (PTVS):
 * First determine your path to Visual studio (like: "c:\Program Files (x86)\Microsoft Visual Studio 14.0").
 Take that path and create an environment variable named MYVSPATH.  `set MYVSPATH=thePathToVSDescribedAbove`.
-* If you have a source install, make sure you have set PYTHONPATH from [here](./Setup-CNTK-on-Windows#pythonpath):
+* If you have a source install, make sure you have set PYTHONPATH from [here](./Setup-CNTK-on-Windows.md#pythonpath):
 * Next get the path to your CNTK installation:
  * If you have a binary install, (take a look in c:\local).
 For example if you installed CNTK2.0 RC1, you would have a path like: c:\local\CNTK-2-0-rc1-Windows-64bit-GPU.
 Take that path and create an environment variable named MYCNTKPATH:  `set MYCNTKPATH=thePathToCNTKDescribedAbove`.
  * If you have a source install, find the path just above where you cloned.
 That is just above the cntk dir.
 Take that path and create an environment variable named MYCNTKPATH: `set MYCNTKPATH=thePathToCNTKDescribedAbove`.